Tiledesk/.github/profile/README.md

 ### LLM Agnostic Knowledge Base (RAG)

 Connect your Tiledesk Agents to ChatGPT (Claude, LLAMA, Mistral etc.) and your knowledge base.
 This allows your Agents to find answers to customers’ questions in your knowledge base and respond using generative AI in a human-like conversation.
+With [developer APIs](https://developer.tiledesk.com/apis/rest-api/knowledge-bases) support.

 <img width="1579" height="901" alt="image" src="https://github.com/user-attachments/assets/555d63a4-2b32-4f88-9049-230456a9aa8c" />